iLib-js/ilib-loctool-webos-javascript/README.md

 allows it to read and localize javascript files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.4.6
+* updated dependencies
+* Use the logger provided by the loctool instead of using log4js directly.
+* Add node 16 version testing for circleCI (minimum version of node is v10)

 v1.4.5
 * Update dependent module version to have the latest one.(loctool: 2.16.2)